Usernamecharlie/Split-and-Seek/README.md

 I broke the algorithm down into distinct stages that map directly to the code components:
 1.  **Input & Validation:** Parsing the comma-separated string, converting to integers, and handling errors (e.g., empty input).
 2.  **Initialization:** Sorting the list and setting initial pointers (`low`, `high`, `mid`).
-3.  **Calculation:** Computing the midpoint: `mid = (low + high) // 2`.
+3.  **Calculation:** Computing the midpoint: $mid = (low + high) // 2$.
 4.  **Comparison:** Evaluating if `arr[mid]` is equal to, less than, or greater than the target.
-5.  **Termination:** Deciding whether to return a success index, discard a half, or declare the item "not found."
+5.  **Termination:** Deciding whether to return a success index, discard a half, or declare the item "not found".

 ### Pattern Recognition
 The algorithm relies on a repeating pattern that occurs regardless of list size:
 > *Calculate Mid $\rightarrow$ Compare to Target $\rightarrow$ Discard Half $\rightarrow$ Repeat.*

 In my app, the **"Next Step"** button triggers exactly one iteration of this pattern.
-Whether the list has 10 items or 10,000, this same cycle repeats until the end condition is met.
-This reinforces the concept of a loop to the user.
+This reinforces the concept of a loop, and the user sees the new midpoint highlighted and half the list faded on every click.

 ### Abstraction
 I consciously chose what to show and what to hide to avoid overwhelming the user:
 * **Shown (User Model):** The list of numbers, the "active window" (white boxes), and simple text explanations (e.g., "Target is larger, go right").
-* **Hidden (System Model):** The technical details of string parsing, integer division math, array memory management, and `try/except` error catching.
+* **Hidden (System Model):** The technical details of string parsing, index arithmetic, and `try/except` error catching.

 ### Algorithm Design
-The application follows a strict **Input $\rightarrow$ Process $\rightarrow$ Output** flow:
+The application follows a strict **Input $\rightarrow$ Process $\rightarrow$ Output** flow.

 * **Input:** User enters a comma-separated list and a target value.
-* **Process:** The app executes one binary search step at a time, updating indices.
+* **Processing:** The app executes binary search steps using the stored state (`low`, `high`, `mid`, etc.).
-* **Output:** The visualization updates colors, and the log displays the decision logic.
+* **Output:** The visualization and explanation text are updated with each step.

 **Session State (Gradio):**
-Crucially, I used `gr.State` to manage the application's memory.
-* **Why?** Standard functions "forget" variables after they run.
-Without state, the app would reset every time the user clicked "Next Step."
+I used a state object (`gr.State`) to remember variables between button clicks.
+This is necessary because without it, the app would "forget" the current step every time the user clicked "Next Step".

-* **What is stored?** The state dictionary holds the `list`, `low` index, `high` index, `mid` index, `found_index`, and `step_count`.
-This allows the app to resume exactly where it left off between button clicks.
+---

 # 5. Flowchart Diagram of the Algorithm
-The following flowchart illustrates the logic implemented in the application:
+The following flowchart illustrates the logical flow of the algorithm:

+[Image of Binary Search Flowchart Diagram]

 ```mermaid
 flowchart TD